LucasDelfino92/morrowindsharp/modlist.md

 - [**Quests for Faction Leaders Cleaned**](https://www.mediafire.com/file/6xj6ew67bzey0db/Quests_for_Faction_Leaders_Cleaned_v1.4.zip/file) by Leyawynn: makes it so that you can still do quests, even if you're the highest rank in the faction.
 - [**Religions Elaborated**](https://www.nexusmods.com/morrowind/mods/47843) by Caeris: adds supply chests, missing temple markers, healing services to healers, disallows you to be a member of both Tribunal Temple and Imperial Cult, adds roleplay options to *some* persuasion quests, and decentralizes the Imperial Cult quests away from Ebonheart.
   - Only install the **No Quest Changes** optional file.
+- [**Samarys Ancestral Tomb Expanded**](https://www.nexusmods.com/morrowind/mods/45612) by ATL Team and PikachunoTM: turns Samarys Ancestral Tomb from a simple three-room dungeon into a much larger dungeon with an unmarked quest.
 - [**Settled Jiub**](https://www.nexusmods.com/morrowind/mods/46577) by Ava Aelius: gives Jiub a house near Buckmoth Legion Fort and connects his presence in Morrowind to his status as Saint Jiub the Eradicator in TES IV and TES V in a lore-friendly and immersive way.
 - [**Supply Chests Merged**](https://www.mediafire.com/file/0imsxgeox22x49g/Supply_Chests_Merged_v1.0.zip/file) by Gavrilo93 and CryptsOfTheDead: merge of the [**Imperial Cult**](https://www.nexusmods.com/morrowind/mods/47836), [**Morag Tong**](https://www.nexusmods.com/morrowind/mods/47753), and [**Tribunal Temple**](https://www.nexusmods.com/morrowind/mods/47656) Supply Chest series, and [**Imperial Legion Goods**](https://www.nexusmods.com/morrowind/mods/43002).
   - MO2 will install this mod as a BAIN package.
 Tick the corresponding options and click **OK**: